FlutterFlow/flutterflow-documentation/docs/intro/ff-ui/toolbar.md

 ### Snapshots

-Snapshots are automatically saved as you build.
+Snapshots are automatic saves of your project's state as you build it.
+They allow you to **Peek** or **Revert** to a previous state of the project if needed.

 :::info